csitsociety/bit-bot/README.md

 #### `reactionroles [channel name] [message ID]`

-Run this command in a dm with Bit, and they will ask some questions to set up reaction roles on the message specified.
+Run this command in a dm with Bit, and they will ask some questions to set up reaction roles on the message specified. **Note:** Running `reactionroles` on a previously registered message will overwrite the previous config.

 **Examples:**
 `reactionroles rules 123456789`

+#### `cancelrr [channel name] [message ID]`

+Run this command in a dm with Bit, and they will unregister a message that has previously been set up for reaction roles.

+**Examples:**
+`cancelrr rules 123456789`

 ## Setup